pgpkg/pgpkg/docs/pages/manual.md

 and external packages to be loaded.

 > **Warning**: `pgpkg` may make changes to a project's TOML file (for example, see `pgpgk import`);
-> any comments in this file are not currently preserved.
+> any comments in the project file will be lost.

-One of the benefits of pgpkg is that it lets you put your SQL function code next to your native code.
+A great feature of pgpkg is that it lets you put your SQL function code next to your native code.
 To achieve this, `pgpkg.toml` should be placed at the root of your source tree; in Go, this would usually be in the same folder as `go.mod` or `.git`.

-With such a configuration, you can put `.sql` function declarations anywhere in your source tree.
-(To extract the SQL definitions from your code when you want to deploy a schema, see `pgpkg export`)
+With such a configuration, you can put `.sql` files containing SQL function declarations *anywhere* in your source tree.

 The schemas listed in `pgpkg.toml` are automatically created by pgpkg when it starts.

+Here's an example `pgpkg.toml`:

     Package = "github.com/owner/repository"
     Schemas = [ "schema1", "schema2" ]
-    Extensions = [ "ext1", "ext2" ]
+    Extensions = [ "pgcrypto", "tablefunc" ]
-    Uses = [ "module1", "module2" ]
+    Uses = [ "github.com/owner/types", "github.com/owner/constants" ]

 pgpkg maintains its own private schema, unsurprisingly called `pgpkg`.
 This is described in more detail below.

 ### `Package`

-`Package` is the name of the package, using Go's [module path format](https://go.dev/ref/mod#module-path).
+`Package` is the name of the package, which consists of an optional domain name followed by an arbitrary path.
-You do not need to know Go to use pgpkg.
-All packages must have a name.
+`pgpkg` uses a package naming convention similar to Go's module naming convention.
+Any unique path will work.

 ### `Schemas`

-`Schemas` is a list of one or more schema names for your package.
-All packages must exist in at least one schema.
+`Schemas` is a list of one or more schema names that your package will be installed into. pgpkg requires all your code and tables to be declared only in these schemas.
 The schemas listed in this clause are created automatically by `pgpkg`.

 ### `Extensions`

 `Extensions` is a list of Postgresql database extensions required by your package.
-These extensions will be installed automatically by `pgpgk`.
+These extensions will be installed automatically by `pgpgk` if they don't already exist. `pgpkg` reduces privileges when installing your code; the `extensions` are installed using the privileges of the invoking user.

 ### `Uses`

 `Uses` is a list of `pgpkg` package names which this package depends on.
-Note that `Uses` is currently experimental, and not recommended for use in production.

-## Managed Objects
+You can add dependencies to a package using `pgpkg import <path>` (where <path> is the path to the package you want to import), which will automatically add the imported package name to the `Uses` clause.

+## Functions, Views and Triggers

-In pgpkg, **managed objects** are functions, views or triggers which are explicitly tracked by pgpkg, and installed automatically as part of a migration.
-All other objects, including data types and tables, are considered *migrated objects* (see next section).
+In pgpkg, functions, views or triggers are called **managed objects**.
+These objects are declared only once, in any `.sql` file in your tree.
+They are explicitly tracked by pgpkg, and installed or upgraded automatically as part of the deployment process.

+All other objects, such as user data types and tables, are considered *migrated objects* (see next section).

 Managed objects are stored in any number of `.sql` files, either in the directory containing `pgpkg.toml`, or one of its children.
-If `pgpkg.toml` is in the root of your source tree, then you can declare a function simply by creating an `.sql` file in your source tree, and writing code.
+If `pgpkg.toml` is in the root of your source tree, then you can declare a function simply by creating an `.sql` file in your source tree, and writing regular SQL code. `pgpkg` does not require any special syntax for `.sql` files.

 During a migration, **any existing managed objects in the database are automatically dropped**.
 Migration scripts are then executed in order (see below).
 Once this is done, the latest version of managed objects are re-installed.